schrodinger/fixed-data-table-2/README.md

 ```
 Add the default stylesheet `dist/fixed-data-table.css` using a link tag or import it with a CSS module.

-### Basic Example
+### Code Sample
-Note this example demonstrates typical FDT usage, but won't work out of the box.
-In particular it doesn't include a definition for MyCustomCell.
-It also assumes it's run on a page with a div with an id example and link referencing the fixed-data-table.css stylesheet.
-Additionally it requires a toolchain for transpiling JSX similar to what [create-react-app](https://github.com/facebookincubator/create-react-app) provides.
-For more detailed examples, please see the [examples section](http://schrodinger.github.io/fixed-data-table-2/example-object-data.html) of the documentation.
+This is a doesn't include a definition for MyCustomCell and won't work out of the box.
+For more detailed examples, please see the examples section of the documentation.
+If you need help getting started with a React build system, we recommend [create-react-app](https://github.com/facebookincubator/create-react-app).
 ```javascript
 import React from 'react';
 import ReactDOM from 'react-dom';